Jules Szymkowiak

 Jules Szymkowiak (born 1 October 1995 in Heerlen, Limburg) is a Dutch racing driver.
 After competing in the FIA Formula 3 European Championship he transferred to GT-racing in various GT3 championships.

 Career

 Single seaters

 Szymkowiak (left) at the Hockenheimring in 2014.

-After karting in various Rotax Max powered classes Szymkowiak was selected to compete in the Formula BMW Talent Cup in 2013.
+After karting in various Rotax Max powered classes, Szymkowiak was selected to compete in the Formula BMW Talent Cup in 2013.
 The Dutch driver won four races during the season, two at the Red Bull Ring and two at the Slovakia Ring.
-At the championship Grand Final at Motorsport Arena Oschersleben Szymkowiak finished second in the first race, retired in the second race and placed sixth in the third race.
-The Dutchman had to settle for sixth in the overall standings.
+At the championship Grand Final at Motorsport Arena Oschersleben, Szymkowiak finished second in the first race, retired in the second race, and placed sixth in the third race.
+He had to settle for sixth in the overall standings.

-For 2014 Szymkowiak was announced to race with Van Amersfoort Racing in the FIA Formula 3 European Championship.
+For 2014, Szymkowiak was announced to race with Van Amersfoort Racing in the FIA Formula 3 European Championship.
 Former Formula One driver Adrian Sutil advised on Szymkowiak transitioning into Formula 3.
-At the Hungaroring Szymkowiak scored his best result placing sixth.
-During the season the driver scored seventeen points placing twentieth in the series.
+At the Hungaroring, Szymkowiak scored his best result of sixth.
+During the season, he scored seventeen points placing twentieth in the series.